 I spent a lot of time in Vietnam and also have visited South Korea, I love both cuisines and I felt they’d fuse pretty well!

-I have been making kimchi since Demuths Diploma (see above!) so already had a lotta love for it.
-So it only seemed right to continue adding more and more love to it.
+I have been making kimchi since I attended Demuths cookery school.
+So I already had a lotta love for it.
+Therefore, it only seemed right to continue adding more and more love to it.

 I have experimented with many of the local Vietnamese ingredients and when bringing the two cuisines together in a bit of an experiment, I came up with a nicely balanced Vegan Vietnamese Kimchi that can just be eaten straight out of the jar!